Dynamic Lists Redesign

 List Details Tab

-• Users can see and access relevant information quickly without engineering support
+• Users could access relevant information without help from engineering

-• Complex logic can be reviewed with ease through the Summary View
+• Complex logic could be reviewed quickly via Summary View

-• Clear visibility into list usage across campaigns reduces risk of unintended impacts
+• Clear visibility into list usage reduced risk of unintended impacts

-• Both power users and occasional users can work more independently and efficiently
+• Both power users and occasional users could work independently and efficiently

 Want to see Rosie cronch on carrots?